Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 ~~~~~~~~~~~~~~~
 Some quests can give the summoning items of some legendary ones, but don't worry, you can get them by purchasing from Merchant or with a trainer from the map

-* Shaymin - Reward: Gracidea.
-* Hoopa - Reward: Prison Bottle.
-* Kyurem - Reward: The two DNA to change the shape to Black/White.
-* Necrozma - Reward: The two items to change the shape of Solgaleo and Lunala.
 * Tapus - Capture and Defeat: Gumshoos, Raticate Alola, Wishiwashi, Salazzle, Lurantis, Vikavolt, Mimikyu, Kommo-o.
 Reward: Koko,Bulu,Lele,Fini Orb.
 * Glastrier/Spectrier - Reward: Regardless of which to capture, you win the item.